cryptoadvance/specter-desktop/babel/README.md

 Then `update` and `compile` as above.

-The only other step you'd have to do is to add the new language code to the LANGUAGES list in `config.py`; the UI droplist automatically populates from that list.
+The only other step is to add the new language to the LANGUAGES list in `config.py`; the UI droplist automatically populates from that list.
 By convention use the native way to present the language:
 ```
 # wrong:
     "he": "Hebrew",